Branching random tessellations with interaction: A thermodynamic view: Proofs

-\begin{proposition} Suppose that the space dimension is $d=1$.
-Let $P\in\sP(\TT)$ and $\Psi$ be a division kernel satisfying (M2), (M3') and (M4').
-Then there exists at most one BRT for $\Psi$ with initial distribution $P$. \end{proposition} \begin{proof} Suppose there exist two distinct BRTs $\bP$, $\bP'$ for $\Psi$ with the same initial distribution~$P$.
-Consider the difference measure $\bP^\d=\bP-\bP'$ and fix an interval $[k]\in\PP$.
+\begin{pf} Suppose there exist two distinct BRTs $\bP$, $\bP'$ for $\Psi$ with the same initial distribution~$P$.
+Consider the difference measure $\bP ^\delta=\bP-\bP'$ and fix an interval $[k]\in\PP$.
 Let $g$ be $\cB_{[k]}$-measurable with $|g|\le1$.
-Using property (c) of Theorem \ref{thm:global_Phi}, we obtain for each $0<t\le1$ the identity
+Using property (a) of Theorem~\ref{thmequivalence}, we obtain for each $0<t\le1$ the identity

 with